rafgarciaa/Natours/README.md

 ## [Natours](https://rafgarciaa.github.io/Natours/)
 A small landing page for a travel agency startup.
+This coding exercise capitalizes on the capabilities of HTML and CSS.

 Natours Project is a small HTML & CSS exercise to help me learn:
 + complex CSS animations